vcccaat/recipe-app/documents/discovery-and-planning.md

 - People would like to have the instruction for the whole process that can be followed.
 - User will look at the recipe review section to determine if a recipe is worth to try.

+### Semi-structured interview
+We conducted 15 quick semi-structured interviews and we only recorded the information related to our topic.

+#1 He is an ECE grad student who learned to cook from his roommate.
+He never tried to install a recipe app, but he is willing to try if there are some special recipe on it.

+#2 She is a busy student who rarely cooks, but if a recipe can advise her how to cook in a faster manner, she is more than willing to try out.

+#3 She cook frequently, she usually looks at google search result and sometimes checks youtube video tutorial, she prefers video content than pure text, and image content are also preferable.

+#4 He is a super busy student and would like to cook extreme easy meals without recipes, such as sandwich or frozen dumplings.

+#5 He is a senior student in information science and desire recipes of a quick and easy meal.
+He often go to Phillips hall to buy simple cooked food.
+If a recipe app provides feature of searching fast recipe, he is willing to try out.

+#6 He is a frequent recipe user, and he is on diet, he usually looks for low calorie food.

+#7 She is a busy student who doesn’t cook, she might not install a recipe app, she thinks canteen and restuarants are sufficient.

+#8 He is a regular recipe user, he also has left over ingredients in the fridge, so he prefer a way to help him minimizes the chance of fresh food and vegetable expire before they get cooked.

+#9 She cooks almost every day and wants to make the meal taste good, at the same time can be easily prepared.

+#10 He never cooked, so he has no demand for a recipe app.

+#11 She uses social media to explore good meal such as youtube video and tiktok.
+She is interested in making these food by herself.

+#12 He is rarely cook, he tried out new recipe only once or twice found in google search, and he thinks he don't need a recipe app.

+#13 She learns to cook from her mom and she already knows a lot of recipe, so she don't rely on any recipe app.

+#14 He recently start cooking by himself and he really lack of recipe, so a recipe app would be a great help.

+#15 She rarely cook, so he has no demand for a recipe app.

+### The key takeaways from semi-structured interviews:
+During the semi-structured interviews, we found over 30% of the interviewers rarely cook and might not use a recipe app.
+Some of them are willing to install a recipe app if it provides certain featuers.
+The rest of the interviewers desire recipes that can save their time, either from their friend or online resources.

+- People want to make quick meals, especially in the prelim seasons

+- A handy recipe app would be preferable

+- People would search for help from friends or online search

+- People would typically go shopping for ingredients once a week and would choose to cook whatever they have

 ### Affinity Diagram:
+This is the affinity diagram we concluded from our semi-structured interviews and contextual interviews.

 ![](affinity_diagram.jpg)